Goan Fish Curry

-Spicy and tangy, this Goan Fish Curry will surely remind you of all the amazing food you relished in Goa during your last trip.
-Made using simple ingredients, it comes together in under 20 minutes.
-Here is how to make it.
+Spicy and tangy, this Goan Fish Curry will remind you of all the amazing food you relished in Goa during your last trip.
+Made using simple ingredients, it comes together in under 30 minutes.
+Here is how to make it (gluten-free).

-If you are fond of fish curries, then here are some popular Indian curries that are often prepared at home – Kerala Style Fish Molee, Kerala Fish Curry, Alleppey Fish Curry, Tomato Fish Curry, and Methi Machli.
+If you are fond of fish curries, then here are some popular Indian curries that are often prepared at my home: Kerala Style Fish Molee, Kerala Fish Curry, Alleppey Fish Curry, and Tomato Fish Curry.

-Goan Fish Curry is a warm, spicy and tangy fish curry that is packed with coastal flavors.
+Goan Fish Curry is a warm, spicy, tangy fish curry packed with coastal flavors.

-This Goan-style fish curry is made using simple ingredients and comes together in under 20 minutes.
+This Goan-style fish curry uses simple ingredients and comes together in under 30 minutes.

-Just like chicken vindaloo, another popular Goan curry, this curry also has a slight tang to it, however, the tang in this recipe comes from the use of tamarind paste and not vinegar.
-Having said that, you can use vinegar in place of tamarind if you are short of it.
+Just like Chicken Vindaloo, another popular Goan curry, this curry also has a slight tang to it.
+However, the tang in this recipe comes from tamarind paste and not vinegar.
+Having said that, you can use vinegar as a substitute for tamarind if you are short on it.

 Serve this spicy Goan fish curry with some hot steamed rice for a treat to your taste buds.
-Believe me, this curry is very unique and you will definitely love it as this one is bursting with flavors.
+This curry is unique, and you’ll love it, as it bursts with flavors.

 Ingredients